 Walking the Wrack at Esther St.

-This program is FREE and open to the public; no reservations required.
+This program is offered seasonally and is FREE and open to the public; no reservations required.

 Take a morning stroll along the beach with MDC educators and find out what’s washed up in the weeds and hiding in the sand!
 This monthly exploration is part of the City of New Smyrna Beach’s Island Education Program called “Get to Know Your Island”.